cariotan/IdentitySetup/Setup doc.md

     }
 ```

-Next, append AddEntityFrameworkStores<ChildIdentityDbClassName>();
+Next, append `AddEntityFrameworkStores<ChildIdentityDbClassName>();`.

 That is needed to register the necessary services that are required for authentication and authorization services.

 After that, then you can perform the first migration to create the necessary tables in the sql database.
+Without `AddEntityFrameworkStores`, the migration wouldn't know what structure the authentication and authorization system will be as you can be using a custom structor or third party external providers.

 #### Configuring the identity system
 Example of password requirements configuration: